Multi-Scale Node Embeddings for Graph Modeling and Generation: Results and Discussions

-Here, we verify \textit{numerically} that LPCA is not scale-invariant and the agreement of the expected CCs with respect to the observed ones.
-Comparable results were also obtained for the other levels and measures, namely the DEG and ANND - for ION at $ \ell = 2$ (see \autoref{fig:ING_NetMeas_DispInt}), but refer to the Supplementary Material for the WTW and the other levels.
-Hence, as expected from the theory, the MSM provides the best modelling of the multi-scale ION.
+Comparable results were also obtained for the other levels and measures, such that the DEG and ANND - for ION at $ \ell = 2$ (see \autoref{fig:ING_NetMeas_DispInt}), but that are not shown here for brevity.
+Refer to the Supplementary Material for the WTW results.